Skip to content

 actually do.

-A two-dimensional diagnostic measuring formal sovereignty against substantive sovereignty across fifteen African states, forty-four indicators, and 660 scored data points.
+A diagnostic for AI sovereignty and readiness across nineteen countries.
+Two dimensions, eleven sub-dimensions, forty-four indicators, 836 data points.
 From the working paper Negotiating Intelligence: African Agency in the Global AI Value Chain.

 Scroll